A topic from the subject of Analytical Chemistry in Chemistry.

 Chemical Equilibria and Reactivity

-• Le Chatelier\'s principle states that if a change is made to a system at equilibrium, the system will shift in a direction that counteracts the change.
+• Le Chatelier's principle states that if a change of condition (such as temperature, pressure, or concentration) is applied to a system in equilibrium, the system will shift in a direction that relieves the stress.
+This could involve shifting towards reactants or products to re-establish equilibrium.

-• Reactivity is the tendency of a substance to undergo chemical reactions.
+• Reactivity refers to the tendency of a substance to undergo chemical reactions.
+Highly reactive substances readily participate in reactions, while less reactive substances do so less readily or not at all.

 Chemical Equilibria and Reactivity Experiment: Investigating the Reaction between Sodium Thiosulfate and Potassium Permanganate